Learn more about your major by joining an organization associated with your future career.

 A scholastic and professional business club whose purpose is to promote pride and friendship among club members.
 It also promotes positive interaction with faculty and staff.

-This club provides a network of other marketing and personal relation majors on campus as well as serves as a potential way for marketing majors to meet and network outside of the Ambrose community.
+This award-winning club provides a network of other marketing and personal relation majors on campus as well as serves as a potential way for marketing majors to meet and network outside of the Ambrose community.

 Serves the purpose to further educate and expose it's group members and the St. Ambrose community to the artistic opportunities around them.